SUP package at Old Bulli BerlinA SUP tour in the iconic Bulli – five questions for Lucas Kohlruss

 How many VW Buses do you have in total?

 I’d say 15 are generally ready for various purposes.
 We have cars for self-drive hire, then we have the wedding cars, which we only hire out with a chauffeur.
 And then we’ve converted some into photo booths; we’re often out and about at festivals, or at birthday parties, weddings and corporate events.
-We’ve got about eight to ten self-drive coaches.
+We have about eight to ten self-drive coaches.

 Will I then be able to choose which campervan I’d like to drive for the SUP tour?

-If someone wants a specific colour or a particular campervan, it can sometimes be tricky.
+If someone wants a specific colour or a particular VW campervan, it can sometimes be tricky.
 I always have to go by which van is currently in the best condition to drive, because every campervan comes back with one ailment or another.
 I always try to fulfil everyone’s requests, but I have to check which one I can send out without worrying.
-With the SUPs, I make sure to check where they’ll fit in easily, where there aren’t any headrests, and where I can slide them in without anything going wrong.
+With the SUPs, I make sure I know where they’ll fit in easily, where there aren’t any headrests in the way, and where I can slide them in without causing any damage.

 And how did the link between Bullis and SUP come about?